digitalfabrik/integreat-app/native/docs/e2e-testing.md

 inspect the tree of the app.

 1. Download Appium Inspector from the releases
-2. Start an Appium server by running `appium` in command your line.
+2. Start an Appium server by running `yarn workspace e2e appium` in command your line.
 Note the URLs your command line prints for accessing the server.
 3. Fill one of those URLs into the host field.
 If you want to get to a specific route, fill in the path as well.
 4. Fill in keys and values of desired capabilities: deviceName, platformVersion, automationName, platformName.
 You